Frequently Asked Questions

 13. What are your policies regarding late or no-show groomings?

-Since we generally give special attention to your dog and normally groom it immediately we likely do not have any other dogs in our shop/mobile unless Jim and Caroline are both grooming.
+Since we generally give special attention to your dog and normally groom it immediately we likely do not have any other dogs in our shop/mobile.
 Most folks appreciate this fact so they can pick up their dog immediately when they are done.
 As a result of this grooming method, if we experience a late or no-show situation we suffer a loss of income.
 We therefore request that if you cannot show or are late that you contact us as soon as possible so we can make other arrangements.
 If you must cancel within 24 hours of your appointment, we will request a minimal service charge, usually $30 for shop service or the mobile fee for service to your location.
 To cover this fee, particularly for new customers, we may request credit card information upon making the appointment.

 14. So I wish to be a new client what must I do?

 Please read our FAQ.
 If you do this you will be very informed regarding our service and policies.
 Call for an appointment and if you don't get us immediately, please leave details regarding your location (if you need mobile service), and your dog's basic grooming needs.
 We will call you back to discuss your dog's particular grooming needs and to schedule an appointment.
 Please be aware we will discuss your dog’s needs again upon meeting you.
 When you pickup your dog we generally need 5 to 10 minutes to discuss any noticeable concerns we discovered in the grooming process.
 At the first grooming you must be available at the beginning and the end of the grooming so that we can be sure we address all of the issues that may be pertinent to you and your dog.
 Thereafter, we are very flexible and will try to make arrangements to accommodate your needs.
 We have many clients who allow us access to their dog(s) while they are away and when they come home their dog is in top shape.